metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_http_route_v1alpha1_manifest.md

 - `kind` (String) Kind of the referenced resource
 - `mesh` (String) Mesh is reserved for future use to identify cross mesh resources.
 - `name` (String) Name of the referenced resource.
-Can only be used with kinds: 'MeshService', 'MeshServiceSubset' and 'MeshGatewayRoute'
+Can only be used with kinds: 'MeshService','MeshServiceSubset' and 'MeshGatewayRoute'
+- `port` (Number) Port is only supported when this ref refers to a real MeshService object
+- `proxy_types` (List of String) ProxyTypes specifies the data plane types that are subject to the policy.
+When not specified,all data plane types are targeted by the policy.
 - `tags` (Map of String) Tags used to select a subset of proxies by tags.
-Can only be used with kinds 'MeshSubset' and 'MeshServiceSubset'
+Can only be used with kinds'MeshSubset' and 'MeshServiceSubset'
 - `weight` (Number)